 - Procedure for responding to data subject rights: You can use a form in Consent Manager that is linked to the panel for managing visitor’s data requests.
 Read more

 - Method for collecting data: We recommend using Consent Manager that lets you collect all data from visitors who consent and non-sensitive data from visitors who don’t consent (or none data from those visitors if you decide to do so).
-If you don’t want to use Consent Manager, you can turn off cookies and device fingerprinting.
+If you don’t want to use Consent Manager, you can turn off a session ID and visitor cookies.
 Data will be less accurate then, but that could be a way to stay compliant with privacy laws.
 Read more

 - Form to collect consents: Ask visitors for consent before you collect their data.
 Describe in plain language what data you collect and what for.
 The form can’t have any pre-ticked checkboxes on categories of cookies apart from those strictly necessary for your website’s basic function.
 You can use our consent forms in Consent Manager.
 Read more